abap2UI5/docs/docs/ext-fiori_launchpad_integration/configuration.md

 # Configuration Launchpad On-Premise

 The Launchpad tools have evolved over time.
 Some are deprecated and should not be used for maintenance anymore.
-For more information, please visit: https://community.sap.com/t5/technology-blogs-by-sap/sap-fiori-for-sap-s-4hana-overview-of-tools-for-maintaining-custom/ba-p/13463870
+For more information, please visit: <br>
+https://community.sap.com/t5/technology-blogs-by-sap/sap-fiori-for-sap-s-4hana-overview-of-tools-for-maintaining-custom/ba-p/13463870

 Starting from S/4 1909 and above, you can utilize the following configuration guideline.